kunthshah21/Classification-ML-Prediction-for-Airline-Satsifaction/README.md

 This project aimed to use multiple supervised and unsupervised machine learning algorithms to find the best-performing model for this dataset.
 This involved thorough EDA with the help of box-plot graphs, removing null values, correlation matrices, univariate-multivariate analysis, and target analysis.
 Dummy encoding was performed for the categorical variables, and label encoding was applied to the target variable.

 This process allowed me to build a simpler model, reducing the feature count from 23 to 12 (including dummy encoding).
+The data was also scalled using standardScaller and the models were tested and iterated with proper hyper-parameter tuning with a 5-fold cross validation.

 ---